serize02/Siral-Server/README.md

   - **Response**:
       - `200 OK` with JWT token if successful
       - `401 Unauthorized` if credentials are invalid
-      - For Admin Login:
+      - For Admin Login (data is null in this case):
       ```json
       {
           "success": true,
-          "data": null, -> data is null for admin
+          "data": null,
           "message": "USER_LOGED_SUCCESSFULLY",
           "status": 200,
           "role": "ADMIN",